Immersions of punctured 4-manifolds: with applications to Quantum Cellular Automata: Realization of fundamental classes and the proof of

 In both cases we can assume that $\xi$ is a fibration and we denote by $\Omega_4(\xi)$ the 4-dimensional bordism group over $\xi$, i.e.\ the bordism group of manifolds with a lift of the normal bundle along $\xi$.
 The map $u\colon B\to B\pi$ induces a map $\Omega_4(\xi)\to H_4(\pi;\Z^{w_1})$ given by sending $[M\xrightarrow{f}B]$ to $u_*f_*[M]$.
 Given $[M\xrightarrow{f}B]\in \Omega_4(\xi)$ we can apply surgery to obtain a manifold $M'$ bordant to $M$ over $\xi$ with immersion type $(\pi,w_1,w_2,u_*f_*[M])$.
 Conversely, a manifold $M$ with immersion type $(\pi,w_1,w_2,c)$ admits a lift of its normal bundle along $\xi$.
 Hence we have to compute the image of $\Omega_4(\xi)\to H_4(\pi;\Z^{w_1})$.
 For this we apply the James spectral sequence \citelist{\cite{teichnerthesis}*{Theorem~3.1.1}\cite{teichner-signature}*{Section~II}} with $E^2$-page

 respectively

 Note that the coefficients in the spectral sequence are twisted via $w_1$ and that the edge homomorphism is exactly our map $\Omega_4(\xi)\to H_4(\pi;\Z^{w_1})$.
-As a consequence, its image agrees with the kernel of all differentials going out of $E_{4,0}^r$.
+As a consequence, its image agrees with $E_{4,0}^\infty$, which is the iterated kernel of all differentials going out of any $E_{4,0}^r$.